hardaker/draft-hardaker-dnsop-private-namespace-options/draft-hardaker-dnsop-private-namespace-options.md

 # Introduction

+HATS: The author is not wearing any hats while writing this document.

 Deployed DNS clients within the Internet typically communicate with upstream resolvers using their own in-application stub resolver.
 These upstream resolvers may be run by ISPs, or may be